 Blocks DHT

-For men and women with Androgenetic Alopecia (AGA), the cause is believed to a sensitivity to Dihydrotestosterone (DHT).
+For men and women with Androgenetic Alopecia (AGA), the cause is believed to be a sensitivity to Dihydrotestosterone (DHT).
 DHT is produced from an interaction between testosterone (the male sex hormone) and 5-alpha-reductase (5AR) (an enzyme).
 The DHT then attaches to the androgen receptors of the hair follicles.

 When DHT attaches to sensitive follicles, the follicle begins to inflame.
 This leads to hair miniaturization, a process that can eventually lead to baldness.